Senate regulation 8: Regulations governing examinations

 Students should only bring essential items to examinations as there is limited storage for personal items within examination rooms.

 Students are typically not permitted to wear coats, scarves, hats or outdoor wear, except where exemption applies for religious reasons, during examinations.
 Invigilators will request that students remove any clothing of this type and to place it in the area reserved for storage of personal items for the duration of the examination.

-Students must bring their own pens, pencils, rulers and any other required equipment to each examination.
+Students must bring their own pens, pencils, rulers, approved calculators and any other required equipment to each examination.
 These should be kept in a clear plastic pencil case.
 Cases and other containers are not permitted on examination desks.
 Additional material may only be used if issued by an invigilator or where it is specifically allowed in the examination question paper rubric.

 Food and drink are not permitted in the examination room with the exception of water which, if required, should be in a clear plastic bottle with no label.

 Students must bring their University ID card to all examinations and display it on their desk throughout the examination.
 ID cards will be checked by an invigilator once the examination has started.